 The case is different in developing nations as the governments sometimes simply lack the funding to inspect every building.
 In fact, even the richest nations have trouble conducting these inspections within their budget.

-If you live in a country that often suffers from hurricanes, we think it's vital that you see to it that the apartment that you are moving to has a really strong foundation.
+If you live in a country that often suffers from hurricanes, we think it's vital that you see to it that the apartment that you are moving to has a really strong foundation or use a hurricane proof mobile house.

 6. Do You Talk To Your Neighbors?